dantrr/100-days-of-code/log.md

 ### Day 8: 09 May 2022

-Today's Progress: learned in depth how git works.
+Today's Progress: learned in depth how git works with Twilio Quest.

-Thoughts:

-Links:
+Thoughts: was fun, excited to learn more, still a bit confused about verbiage, such as pull, clone, push, and fetch.

-### Day 9
+### Day 9: 10 May 2022

-Today's Progress:

-Thoughts:

-Links:
+Today's Progress: learned while loops in swift. also learned a bit more python, esp modulus % to find remainder, / to div, // to div ints only, etc.

+Thoughts: tired of being sick when im finally deciding to learn, feels like im being tested lol.

 ### Day 10